+44 (0)20 7822 1200

 - Claim arising from negligent tackle during schoolboy rugby union training session causing alleged lifelong injuries (High Court, settled);

-- Claim for loss of earnings by semi-professional footballer following alleged career-ending injuries sustained in road traffic accident (ongoing);
+- Claim for loss of earnings by semi-professional footballer following alleged career-ending injuries sustained in road traffic accident (settled);

-- Claim against professional judo instructor in respect of alleged negligent instruction (ongoing);
+- Claim against professional judo instructor in respect of alleged negligent instruction leading to student sustaining serious leg injury (settled);

 - Claim against pitch owner for injury to goalkeeper arising out of allegedly dangerous surface of Astroturf pitch (ongoing);